consilience/xero-api-client/README.md

     ));
 }

-// Store it in the session for later.
+// Store the token object in the session for later.
+// JSON serialise it; we will rebuild it.

 Session::set('temporary_token', json_encode($temporaryToken));
 ```